emllode/Arsadi/README.md

 ��# Arsadi

-Creating a bandpage for a pop group by using .SCSS and javaScript.
+Created a bandpage for a pop-group by using  HTML, SASS, JavaScript.